alphagov/govuk-developer-docs/source/manual/retiring-an-application.html.md

 have had public DNS entries in the `publishing.service.gov.uk` domain.

-Follow the [instructions for DNS changes][dns-changes] in order to remove these, and ask the infrastructure team to approve any necessary Pull Requests.
+Follow the [instructions for DNS changes][dns-changes] in order to remove these, and ask the Reliability Engineering team to approve any necessary Pull Requests.

 [dns-changes]:
 https://docs.publishing.service.gov.uk/manual/dns.html#making-changes-to-publishingservicegovuk